scalabli/quo/docs/api.rst

 Parameters
 replace – if set to True an already existing result callback will be removed.

-class click.Group(name=None, commands=None, **attrs)
+class quo.Group(name=None, commands=None, **attrs)
 A group allows a command to have subcommands attached.
-This is the most common way to implement nesting in Click.
+This is the most common way to implement nesting in quo.

 Parameters
 commands – a dictionary of commands.